MrNinso/lvm-helper/README.md

 - Using xfs
 - Using raid5 over lvm2

+# Note
+In this tutorial let's use:
+- /dev/sdX for the proxmox installed disk
+- /dev/sdY and /dev/sdZ for the other 2 disks for raid 5

+you may use this tutorial for other raid levels (like raid1, raid6, raid0, etc...), but I only tested in raid5, so good luck

 # Copy Partition Table
 Get the /dev/sdX partition table to a file